Using viability appraisals in planning

 At a very simple level a site specific viability assessment looks at the values and costs of a particular proposal.
-By deducting the costs from the values you get an outcome, the ‘residual’, which in our suggested approach would be how much is left to contribute to s106 contributions.
+By deducting the costs from the values you get an outcome and can work out how much is left to contribute to s106 contributions.
 Therefore, by definition, reducing costs, and or increasing values, will improve the viability of a particular scheme.

-What happens once I have provided my RLV?
+What happens once I have provided my Viability Appraisal?

-Once an RLV and the supporting information are submitted, the costs, values and outputs in the RLV will be reviewed.
+Once a Viability Appraisal and the supporting information are submitted, the costs, values and outputs will be reviewed.
 They will be tested to ensure they are clearly evidenced and reasonable.
 Areas where further clarification is needed may be identified and further information may be requested.

 If the viability assessment and supporting information is submitted as part of pre-application discussions, any issues can be picked up and discussed during the pre-application meeting.
 At this meeting a way forward will be agreed, including a timetable for further written information if needed.

 If these discussions take place once as application has already been submitted, feedback will be in written form.
 It is for the applicant to satisfactorily demonstrate that the scheme is unviable.
 Incomplete, inaccurate or confusing information is unlikely to be able to do this.

 Your appraisal will then be reviewed by the District Valuer, or other external consultant commissioned by the Council.
 This will be at the applicant’s expense.